Ahmed Juffali: Early life and education

 Ahmed was born in Mecca on 1 January 1924, into a family of vast wealth and secrecy from Unayzah, Al-Qassim.
 The Al-Juffali are members of Bani Khalid dynasty, rulers of Eastern Arabia during the early 1600s to the late 1800s after military defeats against the Saudis.
 The Family are most notable for being direct descendants of Khālid ibn al-Walīd.

 Ahmed was the third and most favored son of Sheikh Abdullah bin Ibrahim Al Juffali.
 His mother is Madawi bint Ibrahim Al Obeid which was responsible for the education of her sons.
 Sheikh Ahmed had two elder brothers, Ibrahim and Ali, who were overseeing their fathers electricity empire, now known as Saudi Electricity Company.

 Ahmed attended homeschool in his father’s historic palace in the centre of Mecca, where he was educated by a selection of financial scholars and merchants.
 Ahmed was particularly interested in the topic of bringing international companies to the local market.
 Shortly after Ahmed had accumulated the knowledge needed, he had a vision and together with his brothers, embarked on a journey to introduce multinational companies to Saudi Arabia.

 Sheikh Ahmed developed great interest in various philanthropic and humanitarian causes.
 He launched multiple initiatives and programs that continue to serve various sectors of the community and participate in humanitarian development inside and outside the Middle East and neighboring Islamic countries.
 Ahmed was also fluent in three languages: Arabic, English, German.
 Sheikh Ahmed taught himself German in his youth as he would always carry a custom made German to Arabic dictionary.

 Business portfolio

-Sheikh Ahmed founded E. A. Juffali and Brothers, together with his brothers Ibrahim and Ali.
-Ahmed built a brand new gleaming office building in the middle of a desert wasteland in Jeddah, Saudi Arabia.
-Which now houses Daimler AG, Bosch, Dow Chemical, Fluor Corp, Carrier, DuPont, Ericsson, IBM, Liebherr, Michelin, Nissan, Siemens AG, Nabors Industries, and many more.
+Sheikh Ahmed founded E. A. Juffali and Brothers, together with his brothers Ibrahim and Ali Ahmed built a brand new gleaming office building in the middle of a desert wasteland in Jeddah, Saudi Arabia.
+It is occupied by Mercedes-Benz, Bosch, Dow Chemical, Fluor Corporation, Carrier, DuPont, Ericsson, IBM, Liebherr, Michelin, Nissan, Siemens Nabors Industries and many more.